accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 Anna

+* Last week's medium post: [Medium](https://medium.com/@annalinewyork/have-to-learn-how-to-learn-e1cf6812d670)
-* Last week’s goal Last week I learned the expanding string, object, my goal is to understand it and try to use them with the loops.
+* Last week’s goal: Last week I learned the expanding string, object, my goal is to understand it and try to use them with the loops.
-* What went well (what goals did you meet?)
-I can write some simple method.
+* What went well (what goals did you meet?): I can write some simple method.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
-I am learning API right now, I think if I know how to use it, it will help me a lot.
+How?): I am learning API right now, I think if I know how to use it, it will help me a lot.
-* What is your goal for next week?
-I am still try to learn those expanding string, combine with method, I know them when TA explain to me, but once I face a new exercise, I can't do it.
+* What is your goal for next week?: I am still try to learn those expanding string, combine with method, I know them when TA explain to me, but once I face a new exercise, I can't do it.
-* What do you need help with? (peers sign up to help if they can) TA helps a lot.
+* What do you need help with?: (peers sign up to help if they can) TA helps a lot.
 I sometimes feels I have some solutions but just can not catch it...
 I need more exercise.

 Sufei

+* Last week's medium post: [IntelliJ and I](https://medium.com/@sufeizhao/the-red-squiggly-of-death-938285277b9)
-* Last week’s goal:
+* Last week’s goal: Create tip calculator
-* What went well (what goals did you meet?)
+* What went well (what goals did you meet?):
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?):
-* What is your goal for next week?
+* What is your goal for next week?:
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can):

 ### Think piece discussion (team leader has prepared answers and guides discussion)